 The Major Design Thinking Methodologies are as follows:

 - 4D: This methodology divides the design thinking process into 4 stages namely, Discover, Design, Develop, and Deploy.
 At first, the problem is identified, then it moves to the drawing board and finally, it is put into action in the last stage.

 - DOUBLE DIAMOND: Similar to the 4D approach, the double diamond methodology defines its stages as Discover, Define, Develop and Deliver.
-At first, several solutions will be offered.
-Next, based on user needs, the priority areas are identified.
+At first, several solutions are available.
+Next, we identify priority areas based on user needs.
 The prototyping takes place by the designer based on the priorities identified in the previous stage.
-Lastly, the constraints and limitations will be addressed to finalize on the most suitable solution to be employed.
+Lastly, we address the constraints and limitations to finalize on the most suitable solution.

 - 5D: This methodology of design thinking is a combination of 4D and Double Diamond.
 But unlike those two methodologies, this approach allows entry during any phase of the design process of the product or service.

 - DEEPDIVE: This is more of a tool than a methodology.
 It is a combination of brainstorming, prototyping and feedback combined in a way that allows managers to develop solutions for different business-related problems and tasks.
 The various stages in DeepDive ™ are as follows: Understand, Observe, Visualize, Evaluate and Refine, and Implement.
 First, one needs to understand the needs, constraints, problem areas.
 Then, it needs to be well observed in the real-world setting among real people.
 Following that, one begins to envision new, unique solutions which are then tested and finally, commercialized.